 What is the lymphatic system?

-A mild type of lymphedema can occur within a few days after surgery and usually lasts a short?time.
+A mild type of lymphedema happens within a few days after surgery.
+This is normal.
+It usually lasts a short time.

-Lymphedema can also occur about 4 to 6 weeks after surgery or radiation and then go away over time.
+Lymphedema can also happen about 4 to 6 weeks after surgery or radiation and then go away over time.

-The most common type of lymphedema is painless and may slowly develop 18 to 24 months or more after surgery.
+The most common type of lymphedema is painless.
+It tends to slowly develop, most often within 3 years of surgery.
 It does not get better without treatment.

 Can lymphedema be prevented?

 Lymphedema can happen any time after surgery or radiation to the lymph nodes.
 The risk continues for the rest of the person's life.
 Lymphedema can’t be cured, but it can be managed.
 Any swelling should be checked by a healthcare provider right away.

 Healthcare providers don't know who will or won't get lymphedema.
 But there are things that can be done to help prevent it.